-Thomas is an actor from County Armagh, currently based between Dublin and Belfast.
+Thomas is an actor from County Armagh.
 He graduated from the University of Surrey in 1993 with a BA (Hons) degree in drama and has gone on to work in film, television, radio and theatre.

 Thomas has worked all over the UK and Ireland with notable theatre jobs being a No 1 tour of Stones in his Pockets, Women on the Verge of HRT at Oldham Coliseum and a residency at the Bush Theatre, London in Language Roulette with Tinderbox Theatre Company.